PennyLaneAI/pennylane/doc/introduction/chemistry.rst

 Quantum Chemistry
 =================

-PennyLane provides a quantum chemistry module ``qchem`` to perform quantum simulations of the electronic structure of molecules. ``qchem`` contains tools to construct the electronic Hamiltonian of molecules, and uses PennyLane to implement the Variational Quantum Eigensolver (VQE) algorithm.
+PennyLane provides a differentiable Hartree-Fock solver module :mod:`~.hf` and a quantum chemistry module :mod:`~.qchem` to perform quantum simulations of the electronic structure of molecules.
+These modules contain tools to construct the electronic Hamiltonian of molecules that can be used to implement the Variational Quantum Eigensolver (VQE) algorithm.

 .. figure:: ../_static/sketch_pennylane_qchem.png
     :width: 80%